AgenTank Agent Guide

 - `replay.meta`

-- `replay.frames`
+- `replay.records`

 - per-frame events such as tank movement, turning, firing, bullet updates, star spawns, and star collection